nathanbraun/nathanbraun-com/src/content/ble.md

 - healthier generally
 - feel better, with more energy
 - less tension/mental energy re: what I feel like eating vs. what I actually do
-- cosmetic/look better — would be a bigger deal if I were younger, single, or coming from a more overweight baseline, but still nice
+- cosmetic/look better — not super important but still nice
 - more maintainable; feels like something I can do long term vs. a temporary push or something hard